gluster/glusterfs/doc/developer-guide/translator-development.md

 various structures in logs.
 I've never used it myself, though I probably should.
 What's noteworthy here is that we don't even define dumpops.
 That's because all of the functions that might use these dispatch functions will check for `xl->dumpops` being `NULL` before calling through it.
-This is in sharp contrast to the behavior for `fops` and `cbks`, which *must* be present.
-If they're not, translator loading will fail because these pointers are not checked every time and if they're `NULL` then we'll segfault.
-That's why we provide an empty definition for cbks; it's OK for the individual function pointers to be NULL, but not for the whole table to be absent.
+The `fops` table is mandatory; `cbks`, `dumpops`, and the optional hooks in `xlator_api_t` may be omitted when they are not needed.
+The loader obtains all of these pointers from the `xlator_api` structure rather than looking up each one as a separate symbol.

 The last piece I'll cover today is options.
 As you can see, this is a table of translator-specific option names and some information about their types.
-GlusterFS actually provides a pretty rich set of types (`volume_option_type_t` in `options.`h) which includes paths, translator names, percentages, and times in addition to the obvious integers and strings.
+GlusterFS actually provides a pretty rich set of types (`volume_option_type_t` in `options.h`) which includes paths, translator names, percentages, and times in addition to the obvious integers and strings.
 Also, the `volume_option_t` structure can include information about alternate names, min/max/default values, enumerated string values, and descriptions.
 We don't see any of these